widdix/aws-cf-templates/docs/vpc.md

 ## Dependencies
 * `vpc/vpc-*azs.yaml` (**required**)

-## Limitations
-* The NAT Gateway is a single point of failure because it runs only in one Subnet (and therefore in one Availability Zone): https://github.com/widdix/aws-cf-templates/issues/65

 # NAT instance
-This template describes a **highly available** Network Address Translation (NAT) instance that forwards HTTP, HTTPS and NTP traffic from private subnets to the Internet.
+This template describes a **highly available** Network Address Translation (NAT) instance that forwards HTTP, HTTPS and NTP traffic from a single private subnet to the Internet.
+You need one stack per availability zone.
+Example: If you use the `vpc-2azs.yaml` template, you will need two Nat Gateway stack in `A` and `B`.

+> You need one Instance in each `SubnetZone` (e.g. `A` and `B` in `vpc-2azs.yaml`).

 ![Architecture](./img/vpc-nat-instance.png)
 ## Installation Guide